Python Lists

 🐍 Python Lists — Full Tutorial

-A list in Python is an ordered, changeable (mutable) collection that can store multiple items of different data types.
+A Python Lists is an ordered, changeable (mutable) collection that can store multiple items of different data types.

 Lists are written using square brackets []: